 This way they can be easily selected.

-In Ecwid’s case, the bold and big headline and easily distinguishable call to action button make it easy to do what Ecwid wants you to do – to start selling on Amazon with them.
+In Ecwid’s case, the big, bold headline and obvious call to action button make it easy to do what Ecwid wants you to do – start selling on Amazon.

-So don’t shy away from considerably bigger fonts for your calls to action and headers.
+So, don’t be shy, try out some bigger fonts for your calls to action and headers.

 And using bright colors for buttons isn’t a bad idea, either.